 - 1 chuck pot roast 2 1/2 - 3 pounds

 - 1 cup water

-- Either put a liner in the crock pot or spray it with cooking spray.
-Season the roast on both sides with salt and pepper.
+- Season the roast on both sides with salt and pepper.
 Put 1 cup of water in the bottom of the crock pot and then put the roast in, cover and cook for 7-8 hours on low or 3-4 hours on high.